 The Company currently manages its capital structure and makes adjustments to it, based on cash resources expected to be available to the Company, in order to support its future business plans.
-As at December 31, 2019, excluding provisions and obligations related to debt and lease obligations, the Company had working capital of \$964,762, compared to \$3,600,997 at December 31, 2018.
-The decrease in working capital in the current year was due primarily to cash used for scheduled debt repayments and the expansion in accounts payable related to increased advertising spend, as well as the overall operating losses in Q4 2019.
+As at December 31, 2020, excluding provisions and obligations related to debt and lease obligations, the Company had working capital of \$85,580, compared to \$964,762 at December 31, 2019.
+The decrease in working capital in the current year was due primarily to cash used for scheduled debt repayments as well as the financing of additional inventory in response to Covid-19.
+The Company currently has access to additional liquidity through its operating line of credit.

-Cash used in operations of the Company was \$960,389 for the year ended December 31, 2019, compared to cash generated by operations of \$2,246,568 for the year ended 2018.
-The decrease in cash flows from operations in 2019 was primarily a result of lower revenues and operating losses, as well as payments of interest and taxes.
-Cash provided in the prior period was mainly due to an expansion of accounts payable due to agreed deferrals of payments of commissions and fees related to the equity offering.
+Net cash provided by operations of the Company was \$57,111 for the year ended December 31, 2020, compared to net cash used by operations of \$960,389 for the year ended 2019.
+The increase in cash flows from operations in 2019 was primarily a result of improved operating results in 2020, as well as lower payments of interest and taxes.
+Cash flows from operations in 2020 were reduced considerably by the impact of reductions in accounts payable along with increases in receivables and inventory.

-Cash provided by financing activities for the year ended December 31, 2019 was \$2,464,039, primarily from new debt taken on to finance the acquisition of All Natural and Maritime Naturals, offset by payments on the original term facility.
-Cash provided by financing in the year ended December 31, 2018 was \$32,125,404 related to proceeds from the equity offering and debt financing in connection with the acquisition of DTI.
+Cash used in financing activities was \$1,454,287 for the year ended December 31, 2020 as scheduled payments on long-term debt were offset by additional use of facilities under the operating line.
+Cash provided by financing activities for the year ended December 31, 2019 was \$2,464,039, primarily from new debt taken on to finance the acquisition of All Natural and Maritime Naturals, offset by payments on the senior term facility.

-Cash used in investing activities was \$2,204,048 for the year ended December 31, 2019, compared to \$31,725,821 for the year ended December 31, 2018.
-Cash used in investing activities in the 2019 year relates mainly to the acquisition of All Natural and Maritime Naturals, offset by proceeds from liquidation of a GIC.
-Similarly, in 2018, cash used in investing activities related to the acquisition of DTI was offset by the requirement to purchase and hold the GIC until the RTO transaction.
+Cash used in investing activities was \$9,043 for the year ended related to purchases of equipment.
+Cash used in investing activities was \$2,204,048 for the year ended December 31, 2019 relating mainly to the acquisition of All Natural and Maritime Naturals, offset by proceeds from short-term investments liquidated on completion of the public listing.

 The Company's plan of operations in the next twelve months is to satisfy short-term debt obligations, while expanding its product line, sales channels and geographic markets.
 The Company's operations will be funded primarily from working capital and cash generated from operations.
-As a result of the acquisition of DTI in 2018, as well as the acquisitions of All Natural and Maritime Naturals in 2019, the Company expects to generate positive cash flow on a quarterly basis.
-As the business is not capital intensive, operations will not require the Company to raise additional cash through equity or debt issuances.
+As a result of its business acquisitions, the Company expects to continue to generate positive cash flow on a quarterly basis.
+As the business is not capital intensive, operations should not require the Company to raise additional cash through equity or debt issuances.
 Additional capital may be required should the Company decide to pursue further acquisitions; however, any such transactions are expected to increase cash flow and are not expected to impact operating cash requirements.
 Management reviews the capital management approach on an ongoing basis and believes that this approach is reasonable given the current state of financial markets.
 In the case of uncertainty over the ability to raise funds in current or future economic conditions, the Company would manage capital by minimizing ongoing expenses and has access to an operating line of credit for day-to-day requirements.